Avanade/Beef/samples/MyEf.Hr/docs/Employee-DB.md

 ## Create Employee table

-Create the migration script for the `Employee` table table within the `Hr` schema following a similar naming convention to ensure it is executed (applied) in the correct order.
-This following command will create the migration script using the pre-defined naming convention and templated T-SQL to aid development.
+Create the migration script for the `Employee` table within the `Hr` schema, following a similar naming convention, to ensure it is executed (applied) in the correct order.
+The following command will create the migration script using the pre-defined naming convention and templated T-SQL to aid development.

 ```
 dotnet run script create Hr Employee
 ```

 For the purposes of this step, open the newly created migration script and replace its contents with the following.
 Additional notes have been added to give context/purpose where applicable.
-Note that the reference data values use `Code` and no database constraint is added as this relationship (and consistency) is managed by the owning business logic.
+Note that the reference data values use `Code` and that no coresponding database constraint is added; this relationship (and consistency) is managed by the owning business logic.

 ``` SQL
 -- Create table: [Hr].[Employee]